Kanpur: Road

 Ring road: In 2011, it was reported by The Indian Express that the National Highways Authority of India (NHAI) planned to develop a four-lane outer ring road along the periphery of Kanpur with an aim to prevent traffic congestion in the city caused by long-distance heavy vehicles.
 The new road, which would help heavy vehicles to bypass the city, would be developed on Built, Operate and Transfer (BOT) basis under the phase-VII of National Highways Development Programme (NHDP).

 Economy

 Kanpur is an important economic center in India with a GDP of ~$9 billion.
-There was a time when Kanpur was very prosperous but over time it lagged behind other big cities due to continuous negligence from both the national and state governments, as they diverted funds to other cities, which hampered its growth.
 According to GDP per capita, it ranks 9th in Uttar Pradesh.
 Noida and Meerut rank first and second, while the state capital Lucknow ranks seventh.